Exponential Weights on the Hypercube in Polynomial Time: Algorithms and Equivalences

-\end{restatable} We have shown that Exp2 on $\{0,1\}^n$ with linear losses is equivalent to PolyExp.
-We have also shown that PolyExp's regret bounds are tighter than the regret bounds that we were able to derive for Exp2.
+We have shown that Exp2 on $\{0,1\}^n$ with linear losses is equivalent to PolyExp.
+We have also shown that PolyExp's regret bounds are tighter than the regret bounds that we were able to derive for Exp2 in full information.
 This naturally implies an improvement for Exp2's regret bounds as it is equivalent to PolyExp and must attain the same regret.
+However, in the bandit case PolyExp does not improve Exp2's regret bound.
+So, it has the same regret as Exp2 stated in Theorem 5.